ckunte/templates/README.md

 # Templates

-This repository contains the following templates.
+This repository contains the following reference templates under `templ` folder.

 1. `note.tex` for writing articles, notes, and papers &mdash; requires `ckunte.sty`.
 2. `letter.tex` for writing old-fashioned letters, cover pages, etc.

+To insert a template in Sublime Text on-the-fly:

+1. Set file-type to LaTeX, and then
+2. Type a tab trigger (`note` or `latter`) and press <kbd>tab</kbd>

 # Fillable forms